Golden desert dunes glowing under a warm evening sky

 Two adults plus two children under the AED 600 ceiling

-A standard-tier evening safari at Lahbab prices from AED 149 per adult on the budget shared vehicle and AED 199 on the standard shared.
-Two adults plus two children at half the adult rate at the AED 149 morning standard tier comes in under AED 450 for the family.
+A standard-package evening safari at Lahbab prices from AED 149 per adult on the budget shared vehicle and AED 199 on the standard shared.
+Two adults plus two children at half the adult rate at the AED 149 morning standard package comes in under AED 450 for the family.
 The Al Marmoom equivalent at AED 350 per adult exceeds AED 1,400 for the same group before any operator upsell.

 The iron-oxide signature reads deepest at 4:50 PM in December